 by Leonardo DeGorter

-Ted Cholod, seen here at the centre, attended the event with one of his sons, Michael Cholod, and Elena Edwards, a friend and member of the church board.
-His family immigrated from Ukraine in 1936, when he was three years old, and settled in Saskatchewan.
-His son travelled to Kyiv this summer with The Peace Coalition, a non-profit association of NGOs, academic institutions and experts in home, land, and property restitution.
-He's working on a pilot project to speed the property restitution process, which can take decades to be completed. (above)
+Ted Cholod, seen here at the centre, attended the event with one of his sons, Michael Cholod, and Elena Edwards, a church board member.
+When he was three years old, his family immigrated from Ukraine and settled in Saskatchewan.
+In August, his son travelled to Kyiv to work on a home, land, and property (HLP) restitution pilot project.
+He's still in Kyiv today.

 Father Tsaplan conducts the Easter service for a packed church back in April.
 The war has increased the attendance of their Sunday services, and has brought all other parishes together.

 Inga Lamaka and her three-year-old daughter Sonya during the Easter basket ceremony at Holy Trinity this past April (left).
 Lamaka was joined by her parents and brother, who also attended the service.
 They immigrated to Canada from Byelorussia when Lamaka was a teenager and have been attending Holy Trinity's services for almost 14 years.
 Every basket has a candle on an Easter loaf (above).
 After the ceremony is over and your food has been blessed, you can enjoy your Sunday meal at home.
 The candle will bless your house and your family.
 Father Tsaplan conducted the ceremony at the cathedral's auditorium (both images below).

 The Ukraine Harmony Foundation has used Holy Trinity's auditorium for their fundraising events.
 The non-profit, created this year by Larysa Khvostova, has been running "clothing drives" every Sunday.
 Books, clothes, and other items are available for Ukrainian families (above and below).
 Children's clothes are separated by age group in different boxes (right).